-In line with government guidelines and your own safety, our breakfast buffet service has been removed and we now offer table service of both continental and cooked breakfast.
+For your own safety, our breakfast buffet service has been removed and we now offer table service of both continental and cooked breakfast.
 We are limiting the number of guests seated in the restaurant and offering booked seating times to ensure smooth delivery of breakfast service.
+Breakfast will provided as table service for you.
 Our catering team will again have full personal protective equipment and each table is completely refreshed and sanitised between sittings.

 Meetings & Events

 We are constantly checking new government guidance to make sure that we are Covid compliant to mitigate delegates risks as we return to hosting events.

 We are proud to hold a 5 star food hygiene rating from Canterbury City Council and the Food Standards Agency, so guests can be confident that cleanliness, hygiene and safe food handling are always high on our agenda.